chris-page-gov/os-mcp/README.md

 This service creates a bridge between MCP clients and the OS APIs, making it easy to query geographic data through a standardised protocol.

-The service handles authentication, (basic) rate limiting, and provides a simplified interface to the complex OS API.
+The service handles authentication, (basic) rate limiting, and provides a simplified interface to complex OS APIs.

 ## Project Structure

-- **api_service** - HTTP client implementation for the OS APIs
+- **api_service** - Asynchronous HTTP client implementation for the OS APIs

   - Handles authentication, request formatting, and response processing
   - Manages rate limiting and error handling